 In this post, we look at a simple, and very natural and effective, method for infusing oils utilizing the power of the sun.
-We will also offer our suggestions for specific herbs that you can use and the healing benefits gained from each infusion.
+We offer our suggestions of specific medicinal herbs that you can use and the healing benefits gained from each infusion.

 Folk And Simplers Method For Health and Healing.